rwblokzijl/Msc-thesis-EuroToken/thesis.md

 As a result of digitalisation, the world is moving from cash to cards.
 In the year 2000, less than 22 percent of transaction in the EU were card transactions.
-In 2019 this is over 47 percent [@CashTransactionsEuro:online].
-This decline of central bank money leads to a number of unfavorable scenarios [@ReportDigitalEuro:online].
+In 2019 this is over 47 percent [@CashTransactionsEuro].
+This decline of central bank money leads to a number of unfavorable scenarios [@ReportDigitalEuro].
 The decline of open and off-line money contributes to the financial exclusion of the unbanked and vulnerable in our society.
-In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked:online].
+In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked].
 As more and more businesses move online or become pin only, these people will see their means of participation in society decrease.

-Additionally the increased reliance in private institutions can leave the entire euro system less transparent and more vulnerable to corruption.
+Additionally the increased reliance on private institutions can leave the entire euro system less transparent and more vulnerable to corruption.
 The 2008 crisis revealed the reliance of the financial world on opaque profit driven institutions with insufficient oversight.
 While the industry has been scrutinised heavily since then, the broader economy is still not insulated from future failings.
 The EU does require national funds to insure citizens at least 90% of their bank deposits, up to at least 20.000 euros per person [@DepositInsurance].
 But for many this is not sufficient to protect their lives savings.

 To solve these issues, a digital currency is needed with the reliability of public money and the feature set of private money.
 An open digital coin, insured by the Central Bank that is easy to use, online capable, but not be reliant on any private institution for its core function of value storage.

+## Rise of insufficient challengers to traditional currencies

+Decentralized currencies have been working hard to create the ideal currency that is open to everyone, anonymous, and not able to be controlled or destroyed by a single entity.
+Yet while the work continues, their slowing progress by increasing public attention is creating a market for flawed and inferior payment solutions.

+To address the yet unsolved price stability issue, stablecoins have risen in popularity.
+While attempts at decentralized stablecoins do exist [@MakerDAO:whitepaper], it is so called centralised stablecoins that have gained a reputation as a digital alternatives to the dollar.
+Tether [@Tether:whitepaper] is the most prominent example of this.
+With a market cap of 62 billion dollars in June 2021, they are the 3th largest crypto-currency by market cap [@TetherCap] after Bitcoin and Ethereum.
+In order to achieve the stability and dependability of their coin, Tether Holdings Limited acts as a centralised middle-man exchanging 1 tether for 1 dollar.
+Centralised stablecoins are often seen as an intermediary solution that provides a wrapper over the old monetary system in order to extend it with the features of digital currencies.
+These coins are essentially financial derivatives with the same flaws of their underlying currencies, except for the addition of some digital features.

+On June 18, 2019, a new currency conceived by a group of Facebook engineers was announced under the brand name "Libra" [@Diem:whitepaper].
+Later renamed to Diem, it would be a new free floating currency managed and governed by a consortium of multi-national companies united under the banner of the Diem association.
+While Diem presents itself as a solution for the worlds 1.7 billion unbanked, it would essentially be a private world currency, controlled by corporations who will not be accountable to democratic processes.

+These current most prominent bidders, while promising to be the future of public money are all but public.
+Merely by adding a better feature set in some areas, they attempt to become the future of money.
+Yet because of their specific set of trade-offs, they are falling short of the long term needs of society.

+While distributed open-source communities of engineers are trying to create a system free of corruption and private interest groups are trying to extend their reach, governments around the world are beginning to realise the threat to the established order.

+In order to not lose their influence of over their respective economies, governments around the world are looking into new digital versions of their currencies.
+The Federal Reserve has published their "Preconditions for a general-purpose central bank digital currency" [@FedCoin].
+The ECB has published a report specifying a number of Reasons to issue a digital euro, scenarios and implied requirements [@ReportDigitalEuro].
+The government that has progressed the farthest so far is the Chinese government.
+With successful public trails [@ChinaCoinTrial] they seem to be closest to a working digital currency.

+The battle for the future of the eurozone is sill anyones game, and the outcome might depend on the decisions of the European commission.
+To avoid the euro being usurped by challengers from foreign nations or the private sector a design for a CBDC in-line with the ideals on which Europe is founded is required sooner rather than later.

-## The need for a competitive Euro
+## The need for a future proof currency

+e-invoice, e-receipts, e-identity, and e-signatures

 The world is moving online, and commerce is moving with it.
 E-commerce as a percentage of worldwide GCP has more than tripled in the last decade